Maldon (UK Parliament constituency): Boundaries and boundary changes

-The Urban Districts of Braintree and Bocking, and Witham and the Rural District of Braintree formed the basis for the new County Constituency of Braintree.
-The Rural District of Rochford transferred from South East Essex.
+Major reconfiguration, as Braintree and Bocking, and Witham, together with the parts of the Rural District of Braintree, formed the basis for the new constituency of Braintree.
+The Rural District of Rochford was transferred from South East Essex.

 Constituency abolished for the 1983 general election.
-Southern area, comprising the former Rural District of Rochford, included in the new County Constituency of Rochford.
-Remainder formed the majority of the new County Constituency of South Colchester and Maldon.
+Southern area, comprising the former Rural District of Rochford, included in the new constituency of Rochford.
+Remainder formed the majority of the new constituency of South Colchester and Maldon.